slayerfat/npm-experiments/README.md

 - [ ] Basic ES5 Javascript
 - [ ] Basic ES6 Javascript

+## This branch setup

+The main entry is inside the src folder as main.ts

+This process is done in the package.json prepublish script which just calls the compiler.

+Thx to tsconfig.json the typescript compiler will output the files into the lib folder.

 ## Local testing without publish

 ### With npm link